Redis

 WATCH is used to provide a check-and-set (CAS) behavior to Redis transactions.

 WATCHed keys are monitored in order to detect changes against them.
-If at least one watched key is modified before the EXEC command, the whole transaction aborts, and EXEC returns a Null multi-bulk reply to notify that the transaction failed.
+If at least one watched key is modified before the EXEC command, the whole transaction aborts, and EXEC returns a Null reply to notify that the transaction failed.

 For example, imagine we have the need to atomically increment the value of a key by 1 (let's suppose Redis doesn't have INCR).